mary-python/mary-python.github.io/_pages/about.md

 I am now working as a Data Scientist in the [Infectious Diseases Data Observatory (IDDO)](https://www.iddo.org/), based at the Centre for Tropical Medicine and Global Health in Oxford.

-I will be performing large-scale individual patient data meta-analyses, methods development, and statistical modelling to optimise the treatment of infectious disease.
+I perform large-scale individual patient data meta-analyses, methods development, and statistical modelling to optimise the treatment of infectious disease.

-My research will focus on improving the diagnosis and triage of patients with suspected severe malaria.
+My research focuses on improving the diagnosis and triage of patients with suspected severe malaria.

 News
 ------